Visit the pope’s church in the Vatican City.

 Get this nifty card and enjoy a guided tour of St. Peter’s Basilica with an official live guide.

-With the same pass, you can also enjoy visiting other famous Roman attractions, such as skip-the-line access to the Vatican Museums and the Sistine Chapel; an audio guide of the Pantheon; and priority entrance to the Colosseum, Roman Forum, and Palatine Hill.
+With the same pass, you can also enjoy visiting other famous Roman attractions, such as skip-the-line access to the Vatican Museums and the Sistine Chapel; an audio guide to the Pantheon; and priority entrance to the Colosseum, Roman Forum, and Palatine Hill.

 Important Ticket Information: